fchollet/keras-blog/content/running-jupyter-on-aws.md

 ## 8 - Start using Jupyter from your local browser

-First, create the folder where you will save your notebooks:
+First, on the remote instance, create the folder where you will save your notebooks:

 ```
 mkdir notebooks